 Culture Starts at the Top: The Crucial Role of Leaders

 In a packed conference room with 120 leaders, surrounded by posters displaying their core values, the Incito team embarked on a mission to help reshape the way leadership works – in preparation for a high growth future.
-We found ourselves at the beginning of a transformative journey, guiding the emergence of leadership behaviors that would redefine the culture that will be needed to support a high growth strategy.
+We found ourselves at the beginning of a transformative journey, guiding the emergence of leadership behaviours that would redefine the culture that will be needed to support a high growth strategy.
 The shift is from a focus on process and projects to a new commitment to people first leadership.
 Simon Sinek says, “Values are verbs, not nouns.
 In order to build the culture we envision, we have to enact our values in how we show up every single day.”
 If leaders expect team members to exhibit the values of the organization, they must lead the way and show what the values look like in everyday behaviours and decisions.

 Behaviours are the Key Performance Indicators (KPIs) for organization values.
 They provide the framework and metrics for assessing leadership and the culture it creates.
 However, defining these everyday behaviours can prove to be a challenging exercise.
 Behaviours are tangible expressions of values, the actions we can see or hear, and are the building blocks of a thriving organizational culture.
 They are objective, meaning that two people could describe it the same way.
 Behaviours can be recorded by a video camera.